-“Goods” means the goods sold by M & J Chickens to the Customer, including the person filling out this application form.
+“Goods” means the goods sold by M & J Chickens to the Customer, including the person filling out the application form provided by us.

 “PPSA” means the Personal Property Securities Act 2009 (Cth) as amended from time to time and any regulations made pursuant to it.

-“Terms and Conditions” means the rules and requirements referred to in this document.
+“Terms and Conditions” or “T&Cs” mean the rules, conditions, terms and requirements referred to in this document.